okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2019-09-2/index.md

 ### Bug Fixed in 2019.09.2

-* The request URI for the [Token Inline Hook Management API](/docs/reference/token-hook/) was wrong when users tried to sign in through Identity Provider Discovery or the default Identity Provider.
+* The request URI provided in the Token Inline Hook request to the [Token Inline Hook Management API](/docs/reference/token-hook/#sample-json-payload-of-a-request) was wrong when users tried to sign in through Identity Provider Discovery or the default Identity Provider.
 (OKTA-243190)